LPGhatguy/stormtide/README.md

-# MTG3
+# Stormtide

-Let's write yet another MtG rules engine!

-This one has its rules implementation in Rust with a React.js frontend, glued together with WebAssembly.
+Rules engine for a card game using Rust, React.js, and WebAssembly.

 ## Requirements